 Intermittent Power Loss

+One of the most noticeable signs of engine misfires is intermittent power loss.
 You may feel your car hesitate or lurch forward unexpectedly.
 This happens because the engine isn’t firing on all cylinders.

 Intermittent power loss affects your vehicle’s acceleration.
 It can make driving unpredictable and unsafe.
 To diagnose this issue, pay attention to these symptoms: